Sean Kirst: 'A piece of me is gone': Aaron Salter's sister, in love and motion, will walk for her brother

 “Buffalo’s a small world,” Shelly said, especially in a community intertwined with their family since childhood.

 They talked on the phone that Friday, less than a week after Aaron celebrated Mother's Day with his wife, Kimberly, and their kids.
-Shelly planned on stopping by Tops on Saturday after she got out of work, telling Aaron:
+Shelly planned on stopping by Tops on the next day, May 14, after she got out of work, telling Aaron:

 "I’ll see you before you leave out.”

 She did not have enough time.
-That afternoon, Shelly was on the job when her daughter Carol called, telling her a Jefferson Avenue shooting had flashed across the news.
+On that next afternoon, May 14, Shelly was on the job when her daughter Carol called, telling her a Jefferson Avenue shooting had flashed across the news.
 Shelly saw little probability it was anywhere near Aaron.

 “He’s OK,” she told herself.
 “This is something on the street.”